Mortgage Web Site User Experience 2013

 Mortgage sites differ significantly despite sharing common design characteristics.
 The top three mortgage sites are 18% more usable, 11% more engaging and 30% more likely to convert than the bottom performing mortgage web site.
 Unlike other industries we study, no one mortgage site stands out as the leader of the pack.
 The top three mortgage sites differ by no more than 2 points overall.

 Two large lenders performed poorly.
 Bank of America is 14% less usable, 13% less engaging, and performed 18% worse on conversion than the top three sites.
 TD Bank was 13% less usable, 8% less engaging and 26% less likely to convert than the top three.

 The following chart shows how the top three and bottom three sites compare for perceieved engagment for two key groups: home buyers and refinancers.
 The top three sites were more engaging to both first-time buyers and refinancers compared to the bottom three sites, and the top sites were significantly more engaging for refinancers.

 The research includes the following mortgage sites: Bank of America, BB&T, Chase, Citigroup, ERA Mortgage, PNC Home Lending, PNC Mortgage, Quicken Loans, TD Bank, US Bank, and Wells Fargo.

-This research is based on our Experience Cloud™ platform.
+This research is based on our Change Sciences datasets.
 Our technology and process make it possible to compare a site's usability, engagement and conversion with competitive sites as well as the best sites on the web.
 Digital decision makers use our research to gain unmatched insight into their site's performance to move teams forward, confirm assumptions, and track performance over time.
 Get in touch today to learn more about our powerful and proprietary approach to benchmarking and optimizing user experience.

 Purchase the Full Report